Kansas roads could take longer to clear this winter

 “Those are the people that do all the maintenance function on our highway system, the signs, the mowing, taking care of our potholes,” Koehn said.
 “A crew that would normally have 10 operators or so, we have one or two that I could think of, where we’re down to five or fewer.”

-If you are interested in working at KDOT, go to the state’s employment website at http://jobs.ks.gov/ KDOT will assist selected applicants in obtaining a CDL upon hiring, including paying for training.
+If you are interested in working at KDOT, go to the state’s employment website.
+KDOT will assist selected applicants in obtaining a CDL upon hiring, including paying for training.